Izhaki/useSize/README.md

 ### With ResizeObserver

-Use the native ResizeObserver as resize detector.
+Use the native ResizeObserver as a resize detector.

 ```typescript
 import useSize from '@izhaki/use-size';